dandavison/delta/README.md

 COLORS
 ------

-There are three ways to specify a color (this section applies to foreground and background colors within a style string):
+There are four ways to specify a color (this section applies to foreground and background colors within a style string):

+1. CSS color name

+   Any of the 140 color names used in CSS: https://www.w3schools.com/colors/colors_groups.asp

-1. RGB hex code
+2. RGB hex code

    An example of using an RGB hex code is:
    --file-style="#0e7c0e"

-2. ANSI color name
+3. ANSI color name

    There are 8 ANSI color names:
    black, red, green, yellow, blue, magenta, cyan, white.